Tuesday, January 14, 2020

 There is a wonderful Italian restaurant in town that serves a very popular duck ragu pasta which I love and have always wanted to try and recreate at home.
 After searching for all the recipes I could find, I took the best parts of several and made my own version.
 I must say, it turned out quite well!

 This is a recipe that requires a little advance planning.
 First you need to find some duck leg quarters (with the thigh attached).
 We are lucky enough to have a poultry farm store nearby that sells frozen duck legs but if you can't find legs, go ahead and buy a small whole duck and cut it in half.
-Or, if you don't like duck (even people who dislike duck love this ragu), you could use bone-in country-style pork ribs.

 The duck legs are slow roasted in a blend of vegetables, spices and tomato sauce for 1-1/2 to 2 hours in the oven.
 The best part of this recipe is the duck legs can be roasted a day ahead and reheated in the sauce the next day.